Ramotion/gliding-collection/README.md

 GlidingConfig.shared = config
 ```

->🗒 All parameters with their descriptions listed in [`GlidingConfig`](/GlidingCollection/GlidingConfig.swift) file.
+>🗒 All parameters with their descriptions are listed in [`GlidingConfig`](/GlidingCollection/GlidingConfig.swift).

 <br>

 ## Notes

-There are [`GlidingCollectionDelegate`](/GlidingCollection/Protocols/GlidingCollectionDelegate.swift) protocol which can you notify when *item* in `GlidingCollection` `didSelect`, `willExpand` and `didExpand`.
+There is a [`GlidingCollectionDelegate`](/GlidingCollection/Protocols/GlidingCollectionDelegate.swift) protocol which can notify you when *item* in `GlidingCollection` `didSelect`, `willExpand` and `didExpand`.

-If you want to achieve parallax effect on horizontal cards stack, you need to place your `parallax view` in cell's `contentView` and set it's `tag` to `99`.
+If you want to achieve a parallax effect on a horizontal cards stack, you need to place your `parallax view` in a cell's `contentView` and set its `tag` to `99`.

 ![parallax-view](/assets/parallax-view.png)

-There is `kGlidingCollectionParallaxViewTag` constant if you layout a cell in code.
+There is a `kGlidingCollectionParallaxViewTag` constant if you want to layout a cell in code.
 ```swift
 imageView.tag = kGlidingCollectionParallaxViewTag
 ```